 - Language and cultural trip, Mexico: By taking formal language classes and living with host families, students immerse themselves in another culture and language.

-- Tropical ecology, Costa Rica: In seminars with respected field biologists and individual research projects, participants study the flora and fauna of the tropical forest canopy.
+- Tropical Ecology, Costa Rica: In seminars with respected field biologists and individual research projects, participants study flora and fauna of the tropical forest canopy.